 A new Criteo API version is released every three months at the beginning of each quarter.
-The version names are date-based by year and month, such as 2020-10.
-This helps you to know exactly when your version was released.
+The version names are date-based by year and month, such as 2022-10 This helps you to know precisely when your version was released.

 Each version is supported for 12 months.
-This means when a new stable version is released and contains changes that affect your integration, you have 12 months to test and migrate to the newest version.
+When a new stable version is released and contains changes that affect your integration, you have 12 months to test and migrate to the newest version.

 Here is an example release schedule: